poch-umd/389Rfall2019/week/4/writeup/README.md

 The script prints a menu of options to drop into a shell or download files.
 The shell is implemented as a loop that reads the command the user wishes to run, and then opens a network connection, runs it via command-line injection, and then presents the output to the user.
 The download function is implemented similarly except that the cat command is run and the resulting output is captured to a file.

-The user's current directory had to be remembered between shell sessions because each session is essentially stateless.
-A class CdDir was created to hold this current directory and preserve it across ecah session (each command is prefixed by a cd command before the user's command).
+The user's current directory had to be remembered between shell sessions because each session is stateless.
+A class CdDir was created to hold this current directory and preserve it across each session (each command is prefixed by a cd command before the user's command).

 An example command to pull is: pull /home/flag.txt flag.txt which would cat the flag file remotely and save the output into flag.txt.
-The pull command can be made more sophisticated by testing for the file's existence beforehand (via if [ -f file ]; then echo exists; done), and also if binary files cannot download properly the uudecode command can be used.
+The pull command can be made more sophisticated by testing for the file's existence beforehand (via if [ -f file ]; then echo exists; done), and by enabling binnary downloads if binary files cannot download properly using the cat method (the uuencode command can be used).

-The CdDir does accomodate the .. (double-dot) however in the current program it treats it as a regular name.
+The CdDir does accomodate the .. (double-dot) although the program could handle this better.
+The double-dot only works when it's by itself (multi-level double-dots aren't currently being parsed).

+Lastly, the program has limited error checking; in particular if a network connection cannot be made then an exception occurs.